greenelab/deep-review/all-sections.md

 There is also great potential to create deep learning systems that augment biologists and clinicians by prioritizing experiments or streamlining tasks that do not require expert judgment.
-We have divided the large range of topics into three broad classes: Disease and Patient Categorization, Fundamental Biological Study, and Treatment of Patients.
+We have divided the large range of topics into three broad classes: (1) disease and patient categorization, (2) fundamental biological study, and (3) treatment of patients.
 Below, we briefly introduce the types of questions, approaches and data that are typical for each class in the application of deep learning.